 Before going into the solutions for damaged hair this winter, let us first discuss the types of damages and the underlying causes.

-- Oily Scalp: Winter brings in a number of celebrations be it Christmas, New Year parties, or simply eating out.
-All these lead to delicious and palatable food higher on the oil and spice level than our usual routine staple.
-Excessive consumption of oily food leads to excessive sebaceous secretion.
-This results in a thick layer of oil deposition on our scalp making it oily and sticky.
+- Oily Scalp: Winter brings in a number of celebrations be it Christmas, New Year parties, or simply eating out during family get togethers.
+All these lead to delicious and palatable food that has a higher oil content and an increased spice level than our usual routine staple.
+Excessive consumption of oily food leads to excessive sebaceous secretion which results in a thick layer of oil deposition on our scalp making it oily and sticky.

 - Itchy Scalp and itchy bumps: Dandruff causes tiny itchy bumps on our scalp which, in turn, results in redness and an irritated scalp.
 This itchiness is also caused by dried dead cells and sebum.
 If not treated early, it can lead to Seborrheic dermatitis.

-- Split ends: Dry, moisture less hair may end up having split ends.
-If the cuticle – which is the outermost layer of the hair – becomes damaged, the hair becomes vulnerable to cracks and splits.
-Split ends make our hair look uneven, tangled and nutrition less.
+- Split ends: Dry, moisture-less hair may end up having split ends.
+If the cuticle – the outermost layer of the hair – becomes damaged, the hair becomes vulnerable to cracks and splits.
+Split ends make our hair look uneven, tangled and apperas to have lack of nutrition.

 So, these are the hair damaging factors and their underlying causes.
-Now let’s focus on a solution to protect our hair from the weather extremities.
+Now let’s focus on a solution to protect our hair from extreme weather.

 - Avoid oily food: To do away with the issue of an oily scalp, keep a check on what you are eating.
 If avoiding greasy food is not an option, control your portioning.
 Anything within permissible limits is not harmful.